PaladinFallen/getajob/README.md

 Each profession will only repair items related to their profession.

 ### *- Nitwit (Work In Progress)*
 Even when getting everyone in the village to pull their weight, there's always some stragglers!
 Nitwits are now mischievous pranksters.
-They'll run around the village popping fireworks, imitating players and mobs, and play all sorts of pranks during the work day.
+They'll run around the village launching fireworks, imitating players and mobs, and play all sorts of pranks during the work day.

 ## Installation
 1) Copy the .zip file into the world/datapacks folder of your minecraft save